Glenn Wilson (psychologist)

 Glenn Daniel Wilson (born 29 December 1942) is a psychologist best known for his work on attitude and personality measurement, sexual attraction, deviation and dysfunction, partner compatibility, and psychology applied to performing arts.

-In 2001, Wilson was ranked among the 10 most frequently cited British psychologists in scientific journals.
 He is a fellow of the British Psychological Society and makes frequent media appearances as a psychology expert, especially in TV news and documentaries.

 Biography

 After graduating MA at the University of Canterbury, Christchurch, Wilson moved to London in 1967 to study for his PhD under the supervision of Hans Eysenck, with whom he subsequently collaborated on a number of research projects and co-authored six books.
 He also co-authored the Eysenck Personality Profiler, a standard personality test used in clinical research and industry.
 With John Patterson, he devised the Wilson–Patterson Conservatism Scale, which has been widely used as a measure of social attitudes.
 In 1973 he proposed the theory that a heritable trait reflecting fear of uncertainty underlies social attitudes across many fields.
 Together with G.Knyazev and H.Slobodskaya of the Russian Academy of Medical Sciences, Wilson has researched the EEG correlates of personality and produced a theory of the evolution of brain oscillations.

 In a study conducted before leaving New Zealand, Wilson showed that classical fear conditioning in humans can be overridden by verbal reassurances of "safety".
 This initiated a continuing field of research concerned with the power of cognitive expectations to control anxiety that underlies the rationale of cognitive behavioral therapy.